The definitive guide to living and working in the Cayman Islands

 US Citizen Parent(s) Documenting a Child Born in the Cayman Islands as a US Citizen

 If you are a US citizen who recently had a child in the Cayman Islands, you should apply for a Consular Report of Birth Abroad and a passport for your child.
-Contact the Consular Agency to schedule an appointment by phone Tel: (345) 945 8173 or email: CaymanACS@state.gov.
-Complete the on-line DS-11 Passport Application available at: https://pptform.state.gov/ and the DS-2029 Consular Report of Birth Abroad of an American Citizen Application available at: http://www.state.gov/documents/organization/156216.pdf.
-All forms must be fully completed and brought along to the appointment with your child, both parents as well as the original birth certificate.
+Contact the Consular Agency to schedule an appointment by calling (345) 945 8173 or emailing: firstname.lastname@example.org or email@example.com.
+You should complete the application forms available at www.travel.state.gov.
+The child and parents who are on the birth certificate must attend the appointment.

-The following original documents should be presented and must have been valid at the time of your child's birth.
-Notarized copies are not accepted:
+The following original documents should be presented and needs to be valid.
+Notarised copies are not accepted:

-> Evidence of the parent(s) current US citizenship (e.g. a valid US passport).
+1) Evidence of the parent(s) current US citizenship (e.g. a valid US passport)

-> Your child's official Cayman Islands birth certificate issued by the Registrar of Births.
+2) Your child’s official Cayman Islands birth certificate issued by the Registrar of Births

-> If either parent was previously married then evidence of marriage dissolution must be presented.
+4) If either parent was previously married, evidence of marriage dissolution

 NB: The Cayman Islands Passport Office no longer handles UK passports, however, applications for British Overseas Territories Citizen passports will still be processed by the Cayman Islands Passport Office.